-The Akshaya Patra Foundation operates in 26 locations across 11 States in India.
+The Akshaya Patra Foundation operates in 51 kitchens across 12 states & 2 Union territory of India.

 Centralised kitchens are large kitchen units that have the capacity to typically cook up to 100,000 meals.
 These kitchens serve a set of schools located around the unit.
 They are automated and thus ensure hygiene during the cooking processes.
 On the other hand, in locations where factors like difficult geographical terrain and improper road connectivity do not support the construction of large infrastructure, the decentralised kitchen format is the ideal solution.
 These kitchens are run by the women Self-Help Groups (SHGs) under the guidance and supervision of Akshaya Patra’s kitchen process and operations module.

 Akshaya Patra Kitchens have adopted Six Sigma Methodologies